 In general, in the service industry in Canada it is normal to tip if you feel that you had good service.

 Kind words and tips are always gratefully received.
-As there are a lot of people behind the scenes making your holiday special and your stay memorable, we share tips evenly among all staff.
+As there are a lot of people behind the scenes making your holiday special and your stay memorable, we operate with a tip pool that delivers gratuities to all of our staff members.

 Any and all gifts are greatly appreciated.

 If you enjoyed your stay at Keefer Lake please tell a friend.
-If you did not, please tell us.
+If your trip did not meet your expectations, please call us so we can fully understand.
+Thanks!

 Yes.
 Access to Keefer Lake is easy.
 We are conveniently located and easy to get to.